Irbid Governorate: Middle Ages

 With the conversion work of Islam, the Islamic opening armies achieved an advance.
 As a result, Sharhabeel Bin Hasnaa made an Islamic victory in 634 CE (13 AH).
 He opened Irbid, Beit-Ras and Umm Qais.
 The Islamic leader Abu Obideh Amer Bin Al-Jarrah was able to open Pella.
-In 636 CE (15 AH) and in the prime of these victories, Khalid Bin Al-Walid managed to crush out the Roman armies in the long Battle of Yarmouk.
+In 636 CE (15 AH) and in the prime of these victories, Khalid Bin Al-Walid managed to crush the Roman armies in the long Battle of Yarmouk.
 Consequently, he managed to put an end to the Roman presence in the area.
-In 1187 CE (583 AH) Saladin's armies advanced to Hittin in which the most ferocious battle in the history of the Crusades took place, This battle was followed by recapturing Jerusalem and the whole region was gradually taken by the Ayyubids.
+In 1187 CE (583 AH) Saladin's armies advanced to Hittin where the most ferocious battle in the history of the Crusades took place.
+This battle was followed by recapturing Jerusalem and the whole region was gradually taken by the Ayyubids.

 During the Mamluk period, Irbid played an important role as a stopping point for the pilgrims’ caravans coming from Turkey, north of Iraq and south of Russia.
 It was an important communication hub and a gateway to Egypt, Hijaz and Palestine coast, especially during the time in which Irbid was linked with Damascus, which had a positive effect on the cultural and scientific movement of Irbid, as referred by historical writings.
 In addition to the spread of a number of scientists and Islamic jurisprudence scholars, the Islamic expansion left many graves of the companions of Muhammad, many mosques and Islamic buildings such as Dar Assaraya (the former prison) which has been converted into a museum, Hibras Mamluk Mosque, Irbid Mamluke Mosque and Saham Umayyed Mosque.